 Transfer to Chau Doc.
 Have lunch on the way.
 Dinner on your own.
 Overnight at hotel in Chau Doc.

+Breakfast at hotel.
 07:00: Take speed boat from Chau Doc to Phnompenh.
 On arrival meet by local guide then transfer to hotel.
 After lunch.
-Visit the Royal Palace compound, the most conspicuous feature and also one of impressive colorful khmer-style palaces.
-Then visit the Silver Pagoda (the Emerald Buddha temple), display plenty of Buddha status that were decorated and made by diamond, emerald, gold and silver.
+Visit the Royal Palace compound, the most conspicuous feature and also one of the impressive colorful khmer-style palaces.
+Then visit the Silver Pagoda (The Emerald Buddha temple), display plenty of Buddha status that was decorated and made by diamond, emerald, gold, and silver.
 Continue to visit the Independence monument and National museum, the distinctive red building with a beautiful Khmer architecture was build since 1917 and contains more than 5000 art objects made of sandstone, bronze, silver, copper, wood and others.
 Dinner on your own.
-Overnight at hotel in Pnompenh.
+Overnight at hotel in Phnom Penh.

-08:00: Travel outskirt of city (30 minutes drive) to visit the Tuol Sleng prison (Genocide Museum), the most secret organ of the Khmer Rouge regime, S-21 stands for “Security Office 21.”, Angkar’s premier security institution, specifically designed for the interrogation and extermination of anti Angkar elements.
+Breakfast at hotel.
+08:00: Travel outskirt of city (30 minutes drive) to visit the Tuol Sleng prison (Genocide Museum), the most secret organ of the Khmer Rouge regime, S-21 stands for “Security Office 21.”, Angkar’s premier security institution, specifically designed for the interrogation and extermination of anti-Angkar elements.
 Continue to visit the Choeung Ek museum, between 1975 and 1978 about 17,000 men, women, children and infants detained and tortured at S-21 prison were transported to the extermination camp of Choeung Ek.
-Continue to visit Wat Phnom, the only one hill in town with sacred sites.
+Continue to visit Wat Phnom, the only hill in town with sacred sites.
 Lunch at a local restaurant.

 Afternoon take flight to SiemReap.
 On arrival meet by local driver then transfer to hotel.
 Dinner on your own.
 Overnight at hotel in Siem Reap.